 Beatbot AquaSense 2

-- Beatbot's AI-driven cleaning at the lineup's lowest price.
+- Beatbot's AI-driven cleaning at the lineup's lowest price — now close to WYBOT's own entry price.

-- Climbs walls and scrubs the waterline on a typical inground pool.
+- Climbs walls and scrubs the waterline on inground pools up to roughly 1,600 sq ft.

-- The entry point to Beatbot's premium mapping and cleaning tech.
+- The entry point to Beatbot's premium mapping and cleaning tech — see the full [AquaSense 2 review](/reviews/beatbot-aquasense-2/) for details.

 Which should you buy?

 - Choose WYBOT if: you want the best value or genuine solar self-sufficiency.
-The C2 gets cordless wall-and-waterline cleaning done for around $700, and the S2 Solar’s underwater solar charging keeps it running with no electricity cost.
+The C2 Vision gets cordless wall-and-waterline cleaning done for $664.99-$899.99, and the S2 Solar’s underwater solar charging keeps it running with no electricity cost.
 It’s the pick for most owners and anyone who doesn’t want to spend flagship money.

 - Either way: both are cordless drop-in robots that run independently of your pool’s pump, keeping running costs to pennies per cycle.
 Match the model tier to your pool size, and confirm surface-skimming or clarification only where those features actually matter to you.